Jaguar XJS: Six-cylinder and convertible models

 In 1983, the new 3.6-litre Jaguar AJ6 straight-six engine was introduced along with a new convertible model called the XJ-SC.
-The coupé's rather small rear seats were removed in order to make space for the removable soft top, making it a 2-seat car.
+The coupé's rather small rear seats were removed in order to make space for the removable soft top, making it a strict two-seater car.
 The XJ-SC was not a full convertible but was a fixed profile variant with a non-removable centre targa-type structure, fixed cant rails above the doors, and fixed rear quarter windows.
-The six-cylinder cars can be identified by a raised bonnet center section.
+The six-cylinder cars can be identified by a raised bonnet centre section.

 Between 1983 and 1987, the six-cylinder-engined cars were only available with a five-speed manual transmission (Getrag 265), with a four-speed automatic (ZF 4HP22) offered from 1987 onwards (along with improved fuel injection as used on the XJ40).
-The earlier, manual models were not imported by Jaguar into the United States, which had to wait until the facelift manual 4-litre XJS coupé and convertible became available.
+The V12 models continued to use the stronger Turbo-Hydramatic 400 transmission.
+The earlier manual models were not imported by Jaguar into the United States, which had to wait until the facelift manual 4-litre XJS coupé and convertible became available.
 A V12 powered XJ-SC was introduced in 1985.

 The two-seat XJ-SC targa-type model, never a great success in the marketplace, was replaced by a two-seat full convertible in 1988 which proved to be a great hit.